Davy Davy

 Misery, Learned

-When I was a kid, I believed that happiness could be bought—the logic being that any time I felt unhappy, I could simply buy whatever thing the absence of which was making me feel that way.
+When I was a kid, I believed that happiness could be bought, the logic being that any time I felt unhappy, I could simply buy whatever thing whose absence was making me feel that way.

 New shoes.